wvdsh/sdk-unity/README.md

 - Unity 2021.3 or higher
 - WebGL build target
-- WavedashJS SDK loaded in the web page that runs the game (Wavedash.gg handles this)
+- WavedashJS SDK must be loaded in the web page that hosts the game (wavedash.gg handles this)

 ## Testing